Affiliate Disclosure: As an Amazon Associate, I earn a commission from qualifying purchases made on Amazon.com.

 Diners can order from their sandwich menu all day, and I whole-heartedly recommend the Kettle Chicken on Ciabatta served with a side of your choice.
 I expected chunk chicken but the panini-pressed sandwich came with sliced deli meat, bacon, cheese, and fresh spring mix greens, which I appreciate.

-PRO TIP: The Wi-Fi password is listed near the pick-up counter.
-Extra seating is available behind the cafe on the patio.
+PRO TIP: The Wi-Fi password is posted near the pickup counter.
+Additional seating is available on the patio behind the cafe.

 The menu features pages of burgers, comfort classics like ribeye or country fried steak dinners.
 My merlot mushroom cheeseburger was dripping with cheese served with a choice of side.
 I order the sweet potato fries to dip into homemade honey mustard sauce, a combo flavor bomb.
 The Happiness Burger and Philly Burger are also solid choices.